readthedocs/blog/github-git-protocol-deprecation.rst

 Read the Docs tries to keep users informed about deprecations and breaking changes that may impact projects.
-To receive future updates like this, <a href="https://landing.mailerlite.com/webforms/landing/p8b7z2">subscribe to our newsletter</a>.
+To receive future updates like this, `subscribe to our newsletter <https://landing.mailerlite.com/webforms/landing/p8b7z2>`__.